 To Roll the Wrappers

 - Unwrap the dough.
-Sprinkle a little potato starch on the work surface and cut each log crosswise into ¾ inch (2 cm) wide pieces.
+Sprinkle a little potato starch or cornstarch on the work surface.
+Cut each log crosswise into pieces about ¾ inch (2 cm) wide.
 Since we’ll be using a cookie cutter, don’t worry if each piece of dough is a slightly different size.
+One batch of this recipe can make about 38–42 wrappers.
 Tip: If you plan to freeze the wrappers, please use potato starch or cornstarch for dusting and rolling, as the wrappers tend to stick to each other if you use flour.

-- It‘s super important to cover the dough with a damp kitchen towel at all times to prevent it from drying.
+- Be sure to cover the dough with a damp kitchen towel at all times to prevent it from drying.

-- Press the ball onto the work surface.
+- Press the ball flat on the work surface.

 - Using a rolling pin, roll out the dough, but DO NOT flatten the TOP and BOTTOM edges.
 This is the trick to making a nice round shape.

-- Rotate the dough 90 degrees and repeat rolling the dough.
-Try to roll out the dough into a thin circle.
+- Rotate the dough 90 degrees and roll again into a thin circle.
 If the dough is hard to roll out or shrinks back, let it rest a bit to relax the gluten and try again.

 - Cooker cutter (optional): If you want a perfectly round shape for your wrappers, cut your rolled dough circle with a 3-inch (8 cm) cookie cutter.
 If the dough rolls back, leave it for a few seconds, then try again to cut the dough.
 Remove the excess dough scraps and cover them with a damp towel.
-Later, combine all the scraps if they still squish together and haven’t dried out.
-Re-roll the scraps and repeat the process.
+Later, combine all the scraps (if they still squish together and haven’t dried out) and re-roll to make more wrappers.

-- Sprinkle each wrapper with potato starch and stack the wrappers.
+- Sprinkle each wrapper with potato starch and stack them.
 Make sure to cover them with a damp kitchen towel as you continue rolling the remaining dough.
 Once you‘ve rolled out all the wrappers, they are ready to use.
-You can also freeze or refrigerate the wrappers to use later.
+You can also freeze or refrigerate them to use later (see below).

-- Wrap the stacked gyoza wrappers with plastic wrap and store in the refrigerator for about 3–4 days and in the freezer for up to a month.
-Prior to use, defrost in the refrigerator overnight or on the counter for 60 minutes (depending on the amount and room temperature).
+- Wrap the stacked gyoza wrappers with plastic wrap and store in the refrigerator for 3–4 days or in the freezer for up to a month.
+To use, defrost in the refrigerator overnight or on the counter for 60 minutes (depending on the amount and room temperature).
 Do not defrost in the microwave.

 To Make Gyoza